Reuben Solo

 Reuben Solo (born 26 January 1997) is an Australian stand-up and sketch comedian.
 He rose to prominence via social media starting in 2020, becoming known for his use of self-referential and surreal humour.
-He lives in Melbourne.
+He lives in Los Angeles.

 Career

 Solo studied film and television in university.
 He then worked as an editor and producer on the Luke and Lewis comedy podcast until 2021.
 He rose to prominence via social media videos.
 As of May 2024, he has 572,000 subscribers on TikTok and his videos have garnered 28 million likes.
 In 2021, he hosted a podcast called Stick to the Script.

 His humour incorporates self-referential and surreal elements, such as a routine in which he draws a graph plotting the audience's reaction to the routine as it unfolds.

 In 2024, Solo auditioned for the nineteenth season of America's Got Talent where he performed a comedy routine using a white board and finished his performance by pressing the golden buzzer himself.
 He received four red buzzers and did not progress to the next round.